jcordell0414/aviation_sustainment_analytics/README_project.txt

 # Aviation Maintenance & Sustainment Analytics Project

 ## Objective
-Analyze aircraft maintenance operations, downtime, supplier delays, and readiness performance using SQL, Python, and Tableau.
+The objective of this project was to analyze aviation maintenance operations, supplier delays, and operational readiness metrics to identify performance risks, downtime trends, and opportunities for process improvement using Python, SQL, and Tableau.

 ## Skills Demonstrated
 - Data Cleaning